eeickmeyer/paperboy/README.md

 ![Alt text](https://github.com/thecalamityjoe87/paperboy/blob/main/images/screenshot3.png?raw=true "Optional Title")

 ## About
-A simple Vala/GTK news app.
-I built this app because I wanted to have a simple, but beautiful native GTK4 news application.
+A simple news app written in Vala, built with GTK4 and Libadwaita.
+My motivation for building this app because I wanted to have a simple, but beautiful native GTK4 news application similar to Apple News.
 Feel free to test, change, and contribute back to this project.

+Some cool features of Paperboy:

+- Ships with curated sources like The Guardian, Reddit, BBC, and FOX News.
+- Fetches articles through PaperboyAPI, a custom API that aggregates news from multiple sources and categories.
+- Lets you build a custom feed by combining any sources and categories you want.
+- Includes local news support, so you can see what’s happening near you.

 ### --Warning--
 This app is very much so in an alpha state.
 It will definitely eat your dogs and throw your kittens outside.
 It's functional, but it's still very much so a WIP.